gmrampe/Python-for-Datascience/README.md

-# Data-Science
+# Python-for-Data Science
-data science master class day wise
+python for data science is all about python programming